goharbor/community/GUIDING_PRINCIPLES.md

 # Vision

-The vision of the Harbor project is to deliver policy, security, and compliance for container images, helm charts, and other cloud native artifacts to the cloud native community.
+The vision of the Harbor project is to deliver policy, security, and compliance for container images, Helm Charts, and other cloud native artifacts to the cloud native community.
 Success metrics include gaining popularity and widespread adoption.

 # Values